dariaomelkina/MacOS_drivers_instruction/README.md

 from the keyboard (it just retains it) it is, nevertheless, a driver.
 Yet it is not The End –– in order to run that driver You need to perform some more, less code-oriented, steps.

-### Information about the driver and matching:
-*more details coming soon...*

-In short, the plist file, which is located in the Xcode project, is used so that the system can understand for which device this driver is suitable.
-That is, when the system looks for a driver to use for a particular device, it will check whether the information from this file is appropriate for the device, or not.

-### Entitlements
-*more details coming soon...*

-In order for driver to interact with devices and services, You are required to request the entitlement for DriverKit development from Apple.

-The system loads only drivers, which that have a valid set of entitlements, that is why You cannot develop a complete product without them.
-The DriverKit entitlements give your driver permission to run as a driver and define the type of hardware Your driver supports.

-To perform  installation, your app must have the System Extension entitlement.

-To request entitlement:
-1. Go to https://developer.apple.com/system-extensions/ and follow the link to request an entitlement.
-2. Apply for the DriverKit entitlement.
-3. Provide a description of the apps you’ll use.

 ### Installing Your driver:
 *Based on guidelines and recommendations from [6].*